Aronrepo/fitness-tracker/README.md

 4. Register Spoonacular to get your own api key: https://spoonacular.com/food-api/console#Dashboard

-5. Update the env file with your api key
+5. Update the env file with your api key (replace xxx)

-6. Update SPRING_DATASOURCE_URL, SPRING_DATASOURCE_USERNAME and SPRING_DATASOURCE_PASSWORD with an arbitrary name
+6. Update SPRING_DATASOURCE_USERNAME, SPRING_DATASOURCE_PASSWORD and SPRING_DATABASE with an arbitrary name (replace xxx)

 7. Run the compose file in bash terminal